Virgin Atlantic eyes over 80 new routes at expanded Heathrow

 Virgin Atlantic said it could serve up to 84 new locations from the expanded airport compared to its current 19.

 The plans would depend on Britain changing how it allocates slots to airlines.
-Currently Heathrow is dominated by British Airways owner IAG (ICAG.L) but rules governing the allocation of slots are under review by the government.
+Currently Heathrow is dominated by IAG but rules governing the allocation of slots are under review by the government.

 “Heathrow has been dominated by one airline group for far too long,” said Shai Weiss, chief executive at Virgin Atlantic.

-IAG holds more than 55% of take-off and landing slots at Heathrow, with no other airline holding more than 5% of the remainder, Virgin Atlantic said.
+IAG holds more than 55% of take-off and landing slots at Heathrow, with no other airline holding more than 5% of the others, Virgin Atlantic says.

+A spokeswoman for Britain’s Department for Transport said aviation markets must be competitive and work in the best interests of passengers.

+“We are exploring the best way to allocate landing slots, ensuring they promote fair and competitive growth when significant new capacity is released,” she added.

-But under the plans, it would add domestic routes such as Liverpool and Edinburgh, short-haul flights to Germany, Spain and France as well as long-haul flights to cities such as Jakarta and Panama City.
+It would like to add domestic routes such as Liverpool and Edinburgh, short-haul flights to Germany, Spain and France as well as long-haul flights to cities such as Jakarta and Panama City.

+Routes to Cape Town and Chicago, which it has ditched in recent years, would be brought back under the expansion plans.

+IAG said that Virgin could have increased its slot share at Heathrow to 19.7% by buying slots but had chosen not to do so, adding that Virgin also rented out slots it owns to other airlines.